angelacjin/angelacjin.github.io/index.md

 Hi there!
 I’m a second-year Ph.D. student in Computer Science at UC Berkeley, advised by Rediet Abebe.
   My current research applies methods from human-computer interaction (HCI) and machine learning to evaluate the reliability and validity of sociotechnical systems used to produce evidence in the U.S. criminal legal system.
-  I'm interested in exploring how technologists, policymakers, and end-users can each play a role in ensuring that algorithmic systems deployed in real world contexts are safe and effective.
+  I'm interested in exploring how technologists, policymakers, end-users, and other domain-specific stakeholders can each play a role in ensuring that algorithmic systems deployed in real world contexts are safe and effective.

 Prior to joining Berkeley, I graduated from Cornell University with a B.S. in Computer Science, where I had the privilege of working with and learning from Shuang Chen, José F. Martínez, Christina Delimitrou, and many others.

 ## News
+* **Jun.
+2022** - I am honored to be accepted to the Center for Democracy and Organizing's Fall 2022 Fellowship Cohort!

 * **Jun.
 2022** - I am honored to announce that I have been selected to join the [Berkeley AI Policy Hub](https://cltc.berkeley.edu/aipolicyhub/) this coming Fall!

 * **Jun.
 2022** - Very excited to be presenting [Adversarial Scrutiny of Evidentiary Statistical Software](https://arxiv.org/abs/2206.09305) in-person this month, at FAccT 202 in Seoul, South Korea!
 Looking forward to attending my first in-person conference and to meeting people there!